-CIP Number: 213006 Project Title WRRF Improvements to Sludge Feed Pumps at Dewatering Facilities a Biosolids Dryer Facility (BDF) with a firm capacity of 316 dry tons per day.
-The BDF facility is currently in operation under an in-term agreement with NEFCO.
+CIP Number: 213006 Project Title WRRF Improvements to Sludge Feed Pumps at Dewatering Facilities operation under an in-term agreement with NEFCO.
 The current GLWA plan for Biosolids disposal is to utilize BDF to its capacity first, then send the additional load to Complex-II Incinerators and anything beyond that to the land fill.
 This Biosolids Disposal Plan requires investment in the Complex-II Incinerators to process the sludge loads on a regular basis for the daily and wet weather events to avoid the highest